noskovvkirill/mirror_feed/README.md

 - [x] Fetch the list of publications from ENS
 - [x] Fetch the list of entries from Arweave and Mirror
-- [] Infinite scroll
+- [x] Infinite scroll
 - [] Basic layout design, all the basic components for correct Markdown rendering
-- [] Settings, toolbar, personal styling, typaface selection, multiple columns — [] Authentication
+- [] Settings, toolbar, personal styling, typaface selection, multiple columns //save all the settings locally at the moment — [] Authentication
-- [] Favourites list, subscribtion and notification support
+- [] Favourites list, subscribtions & notifications //centralized, using supabase for indexing together with CRON jobs
-- [] Curated List
+- [] Curated Lists
 - [] Search
-- [] Custom CSS support
+- [] Custom CSS support (?)
 - [] Inline comments
 - [] Commandline
 - [] Infinite scroll